 Franchising - What is franchising?

-Franchising is a business strategy in which an individual buys into an established company.
+Franchising is a business arrangement whereby an individual buys into an established company.

 Organised finances are essential in any new business.
-See how Debitoor can help you keep on top of your bookkeeping and accounting - try free for 7 days.
+Find out how Debitoor can help you keep on top of your bookkeeping and accounting - try free for 7 days.

 A franchise is a joint venture between: